daydreamersjp/DataScienceTechInstitute/DataWrangling/MiniProject/README.md

 ## 1. Connecting SQL Database

 After importing pyodbc library by `import pyodbc`, `pyodbc.connect(...)` will give you an access to SQL data base.
-Here's a sample code to kick off SQL query and get all records with all columns from `dbo.Customer` as a pandas dataframe object.
+Here's a sample code to kick off SQL query and get all records with all columns from `dbo.Customer` as a pandas dataframe object `customerDf`.

 ```python